mezardini/scoracle/README.md

 1. Clone the repository: `git clone https://github.com/mezardini/scoracle.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Input the league and the average goal scored home and away in the league
+3. Input the league you want to predict.
+For the premier league, input 'england', for the Bundesliga 2, input 'germany2'
 4. Run 'python general.py >> predictions.txt"